 As the sun rises, your day begins.
 You spend your working hours in the warm summer sun, engaging with nature and physically occupying yourself.
 Working out in nature with your body leads to a rewarding sense of satisfaction that you’ve contributed to something authentic, and as your day ends, you feel physically tired but mentally refreshed and ready to enjoy your evening.
 No late nights, no checking emails, no after-hours phone calls.

 Sounds idyllic, doesn’t it?

-And the reality is, this flexible work is readily available for all Australian jobseekers.
-The Australian Government’s Harvest Trail links job seekers with harvest jobs across the country, allowing job seekers to travel to Australia at their own pace while also working and earning money.
+And the reality is, this flexible work is readily available for all Australian job seekers allowing them to travel to Australia at their own pace while also working and earning money.

-Here are our top tips for securing harvest work.
+Here are our top tips for securing harvest work in 2019.